 Set the World on Fire: Black Nationalist Women and the Global Struggle for Freedom (University of Pennsylvania Press, 2018).

-Charleston Syllabus: Readings on Race, Racism, and Racial Violence, ed. with Chad Williams and Kidada Williams (University of Georgia Press, 2016).
+Co-editor with Chad Williams and Kidada Williams, Charleston Syllabus: Readings on Race, Racism, and Racial Violence (University of Georgia Press, 2016).